kluctl/www-kluctl.io/content/en/docs/reference/deployments/helm.md

   output: helm-rendered.yaml # this is optional
 ```

-When running the `helm-pull` command, it will recursively search for all `helm-chart.yaml` files and then pull the
+When running the `helm-pull` command, it will search for all `helm-chart.yaml` files in your project and then pull the
 chart from the specified repository with the specified version.
 The pull chart will then be located in the sub-directory
 `charts` below the same directory as the `helm-chart.yaml`